Steps to Enrollment

 For more information, visit the Visa Requirements page.

-In addition, please review the Sciences Po First Steps page for more details about accessing your student account, completing your administrative registration, registering for classes, and more.
+As you complete the steps above, please also review the Sciences Po First Steps page to learn more about accessing your Student Space, for support in completing your Administrative Registration, registering for classes, and more.

 Minor students and their parents should review the information on the Minor Students page, as such students will have different requirements for various aspects of their transition to Sciences Po.